Risks of underage drinkingRisky drinking - teen; Alcohol - underage drinking; Problem underage drinking; Underage drinking - risks

 - Have accidents related to drinking

-- Get into trouble with the law, their family, friends, school, or people they date
+- Get into trouble with the law, their families, friends, schools, or the people they date

 Drinking can lead to making decisions that cause harm.
-Alcohol abuse means any of these things are more likely to occur:
+Alcohol use means any of the following are more likely to occur:

 - Car crashes

 - Violence and homicide

 Alcohol use can lead to risky sexual behavior.
 This increases the risk of:

 - Sexually transmitted infections